 Murdo Mackay, Chairman

 I work as a Development Manager with the local authority, Comhairle nan Eilean Siar.
 I moved to Harris from Achmore in Lewis in 1981 after leaving college in order to start work; I spent 25 years in the aquaculture industry working for various companies and also independently for five years.
 I acquired the croft in Luskentyre in 1989 and since 1990, when we built our house, have lived on the croft with my wife Isobel.
-We have three children, two still in school, and they all attended the local school in Seilebost.
+We have three children and they all attended the local school in Seilebost.
 I have worked the croft in various ways since 1990 including stocking with sheep and cattle and latterly with a few ponies too.
 We diversified the croft enterprise into tourism from the start initially by renting a caravan and then building two self-catering cottages.
 This has proved to be a successful venture and has created a viable croft business that would not be possible from agricultural activity alone.